The most important step for fat loss

 The Most Important Step For Fat Loss

-"If too many calories are consumed, they don’t magically disappear or get destroyed… they stay with you, causing fat gain."
+"If you eat too many calories, they don’t magically disappear or get destroyed… they stay with you, causing fat gain."

 Balance